Knife Sharpening

 When Should I Sharpen?

-Ideally, you should sharpen the knife right out of the box.
-This will produce the strongest edge and is especially necessary for traditional Japanese knives.
-Korin offers a complimentary initial sharpening service to ensure exceptional sharpness.
+Our knives are sharpened in Japan so they are ready for use out of the box.
 We also recommend that customers sharpen their knives before they become too dull as sharpening a very dull knife will require much more time.
 You should be prepared to sharpen Western style knives every two to three days for average professional use.

 The simple paper test is a good trick to test the condition of your blade.
 If you can slice a sheet of paper effortlessly with your knife and it doesn’t catch and tear, then your knife is reasonably sharp and ready to work.
 If you try to cut it with a dull knife, the paper will crumple beneath the knife or the edge will catch on the paper.
 This trick can also be used to see if there are any hidden dull/damaged sections of your edge.